What is this project about?

 Scope

-The project scope includes the automation of the deployment and configuration of a lightweight Kubernetes flavor based on K3S, and deploy cluster basic services such as:
+The project scope includes the automatic installation and configuration of a lightweight Kubernetes flavor based on K3S, and deployment of cluster basic services such as:

-Also services needed to learn about microservices architectures are include as part of the scope
+Also deployment of services for building a cloud-native microservices architecture are include as part of the scope:

-• API security using Oauth2.0 and OpenId Connect, using IAM solution, Keycloak
+• API security with Oauth2.0 and OpenId Connect, using IAM solution, Keycloak

 • Streaming platform, Kafka